-The HBI Investment Trust's investments consist of investments in registered investment companies, common stocks, participant loans, collective trusts and a stable value fund.
+The HBI Investment Trust's investments consist of investments in registered investment companies, common stocks, collective trusts and a stable value fund.
 Investments in registered investment companies and common stocks are valued using quoted market prices.
-Participant loans are valued at their outstanding balances, which approximate fair value.
 Collective trusts are valued at fair value of participant units owned by the HBI Investment Trust based on quoted redemption values.

 The stable value fund is reported at fair value based on the fair value of the underlying investments.
 These underlying investments, which are comprised of high quality, fixed income securities held in various collective trusts that are "wrapped" by synthetic investment contracts issued by high quality financial institutions, are required to be reported at fair value.
 However, contract value is a relevant measurement attribute as these investment contracts are fully benefit-responsive.
 Contract value represents the principal balance of the underlying investment contracts, plus accrued interest at the stated contract rates, less withdrawals and administrative charges by the financial institutions.
 There are no material reserves against contract value for credit risk of the contract issuers or otherwise.
 Under the terms of the contracts, the crediting interest rates are rates negotiated by the Company with the financial institutions.
-The average crediting interest rate of the investment contracts as of December 31, 2009 and 2008 was approximately 4.25% and 6.35%, respectively.
-The average yield for the investment contracts for the years ended December 31, 2009 and 2008 was approximately 3.21% and 4.14%, respectively.
+The average crediting interest rate of the investment contracts as of December 31, 2010 and 2009 was approximately 4.05% and 4.25%, respectively.
+The average yield for the investment contracts for the years ended December 31, 2010 and 2009 was approximately 4.26% and 3.21%, respectively.
 Certain events, which we refer to as "market value events," may limit the ability of the stable value fund to realize the contract value of investment contracts and may therefore result in payments to participants that reflect fair value rather than contract value.
-Such events include, but are not limited to, certain amendments to the Plan documents or the stable value fund's investment guidelines not approved by issuers of investment contracts, failure to comply with certain contract provisions, complete or partial plan termination or merger with another plan, suspension or substantial reduction of Plan sponsor contributions to the Plan, debt default by the Plan sponsor, bankruptcy of the Plan sponsor or other Plan sponsor events that could cause substantial withdrawals from the Plan or the stable value fund, failure of the trust which holds the assets of the Plan to qualify for exemption from federal income taxes, and the occurrence of certain prohibited transactions under ERISA.
+Such events include, but are not limited to, certain amendments to the Plan documents or the stable value fund's investment guidelines not approved by issuers of investment contracts, failure to comply with certain contract provisions, complete or partial Plan termination or merger with another plan, suspension or substantial reduction of Plan sponsor contributions to the Plan, debt default by the Plan sponsor, bankruptcy of the Plan sponsor or other Plan sponsor events that could cause substantial withdrawals from the Plan or the stable value fund, failure of the trust which holds the assets of the Plan to qualify for exemption from federal income taxes, and the occurrence of certain prohibited transactions under ERISA.
 The Plan administrator does not believe that any events that have occurred to date constitute market value events.
 The Plan may terminate its investment in the stable value fund upon election and sixty days' notice.
 The Statements of Net Assets Available for Benefits present the fair value of the stable value fund as well as the adjustment of the fully benefit-responsive investment contracts from fair value to contract value.
 The Statements of Changes in Net Assets Available for Benefits present the contract value of the investment contracts.